chriscrowe/docker-pihole-unbound/README.md

 ### Serve it!

 If all looks good, configure your router/DHCP server to serve your new Pi-Hole IP address (`192.168.1.248`) to your clients.

+> Note: it may take some time for the current DHCP leases to renew and for clients to get the new DNS service info -- generally the default is 24 hours or less.

 ##  Acknowledgements